HinaTezuka/emnlp2025-transfer-neurons/README.md

 # The Transfer Neurons Hypothesis: An Underlying Mechanism for Language Latent Space Transitions in Multilingual LLMs.
-[EMNLP 2025]

 update comming soon...